ten7/handbook.ten7.com/050-how-we-do-things.md

 * Contributing to Open Source projects or Drupal on drupal.org
 * Participating in blogging, marketing or podcasts for TEN7
 * Providing estimates for new projects
-* Speaking at and attending conferences and camps.
+* Speaking at and attending conferences and camps

 We’re all adults, and we trust each other to use good judgment.